Route 66, Day-to-Day Itinerary

 So that you can travel this stretch today without any haste or missing anything.

 This stretch’s must-see is the Mustang Corral, an ideal place for Mustang car lovers (Maybe it is close now).

-Here’s the detailed article on the stretch of Route 66 between St Louis and Bloomington.
+- Here’s the detailed article on Route 66 between St Louis and Bloomington.

 Wilmington’s Gemini Giant is our must-see on this stretch.

-Chicago must-do breakfast at Lou Mitchels, tour the Navy Pier, of course, take a photo with The Bean and the Start and End Sign on Route 66.
+Chicago must do breakfast at Lou Mitchels, tour the Navy Pier, and take photos with The Bean and the Start and End Sign on Route 66.